dclong/blog/misc/content/2017-06-17-install-python-packages-using-pip.markdown

         :::bash
         pip3 install 'pyarrow>=0.14.0'

+4. Install a Python package with a version in a range.

+        :::bash
+        pip3 install "jupyterlab>=1.2.7,<2.0.0"

 4. You can install the pre-release version of a package using the `--pre` option.
     For example,